 Bots that fix your typos

 Orthographic pedant corrects common typos in GitHub one pull request at a time.
-Typot checks the typos and offer a set of alternative fixes you could choose from.
+Typot checks the typos and offers a set of alternative fixes you could choose from.
 Sedy brings the power of the Linux

 sed command to Github comments to fix typos and in general any kind of string replacement.